Kotlin/dokka/docs/topics/dokka_plugins.md

 ## Configuring Dokka plugins

 Dokka plugins can also have configuration options of their own.
-To see which options are available, consult documentation of the plugin you want to configure.
+To see which options are available, consult documentation of the plugins you are using.

 Let's have a look at how you can configure the `DokkaBase` plugin, which is responsible for generating [HTML](html.md) documentation, by adding a custom image to the assets (`customAssets` option), by adding custom style sheets